intpixpro/Apps-on-EKS/README.md

 # Step by step instructions of infrastructure creation

-In this instruction you will find infomation how to create Kubernetes cluster with terraform on AWS - Elastic Kubernetes Service (EKS) and how to deploy simple application using helmfile to EKS.
+In this instruction you will learn how to create Kubernetes cluster with terraform on AWS - Elastic Kubernetes Service (EKS) and how to deploy simple application using helmfile to EKS.

 Following tools are required to create the infrastructure: